couchbaselabs/observability/README.md

 For those customers who want to scale up the deployment and/or follow a more cloud-native approach using microservices that are easier to manage.

+# Caveats and restrictions

+* No support for data persistence is currently provided: https://github.com/couchbaselabs/observability/issues/5
+* Limited compatibility by supporting migrating from previous version to latest version.
+Best efforts will be made but the intention is this iterates often and no backwards compatibility is provided.
+We will show how to migrate from X-1 to X but no more than that, users should be following an agile lifecycle of constant upgrade.

 # Feedback
 Please raise issues directly on this Github repository.